Barriers in Addiction Treatment for Women

 Many people do not understand that a substance use disorder is a complex brain disease that negatively impacts individuals and their families.
-This includes single moms who sincerely want to turn their lives around and stop using drugs and alcohol.
+This includes single mothers who sincerely want to turn their lives around and stop using drugs and alcohol.

-If you are a single mom with substance use disorder, we ask that you give yourself a break.
+If you are a single mother with a substance use disorder, we ask that you give yourself a break.
 You have a sincere desire to be a loving and nurturing parent.
 We know you want to break the chains of addiction and be the woman and mother you were created to be.
 You just need a little help.
 That’s why we’re here.